Libensemble/libensemble/docs/overview_usecases.rst

 Example ``gen_f``, ``sim_f``, ``alloc_f``, and calling scripts can be found in the ``examples/`` directory.
-In order to enable portability, an :doc:`executor<executor/overview>` interface is supplied for users to execute and monitor external scripts in their user-provided ``gen_f`` and ``sim_f`` routines.
+In order to enable portability, an :doc:`executor<executor/overview>` interface is supplied for users to execute and monitor external applications in their user-provided ``gen_f`` and ``sim_f`` routines.

 The default ``alloc_f`` tells each available worker to call ``sim_f`` with the